ludovicaisa/saltbridges/README.md

-# saltbridges
+# saltbridges time series for protein simulation dynamics
 analyzing the saltbridges obtained by simulation and give the time series with a binary value, where 1 is when the bridge is present and  when is not, during the simulation.
+The threshold of the distance between the two aminoacids defining (0,1) is 5Å.

 ## Requirements